Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 If the raised toilet seat wiggles or appears to be loose, do not use it.
 Call a neighbor, loved one, or plumber to attend to it immediately.

-2. Keep The Toilet Paper Close
+2. Keep the Toilet Paper Close

 Make sure the toilet paper is within reach without needing to lean, stretch, or bend over.
 This reduces the chance of a fall from a higher toilet seat.
-If you or your loved one have difficulty wiping, consider using toileting aids like teachers and toilet paper holders instead.

 3. Clean Up Immediately